awsdevop183/gitpro/Readme.md

 **Git Commands**

+# Add file or files to staging

 git add . or git add file_name
+# Use below command to save changes
 git commit -m "Commit Message"

+# Print commit logs in oneline
 git log --oneline

+# Use status to check files or status
 git status
+# Use push to update changes in remote repository
 git push origin main

 ### Use .gitignore file to ignore files and folders